hauleth/hauleth/content/post/who-watches-watchmen-i.md

   will be forcefully killed

-These messages provide us enough power to not only mark the service as ready, but also provides additional information about system state, so even operator, who knows a little about Erlang or our application runtime, will be able to understand what is going on.
+These messages provide us enough power to not only mark the service as ready, but also provides additional information about system state.
+So even operator, who knows a little about Erlang or our application runtime, will be able to understand what is going on.

-The main thing is that systemd will wait with activation of the dependants of our system as well as the `systemctl start` and `systemctl restart` commands will wait until our service declare that it is ready.
+The main thing is that systemd will wait with activation of the dependents of our system as well as the `systemctl start` and `systemctl restart` commands will wait until our service declare that it is ready.